Alphanovel App

 “Ha… yes… more,” I gasped, lost in the delirium of sensation.
 My fingers thrust, my mind racing between their imagined touches, the erotic fantasy consuming me entirely.

 “I’m coming…” I cried out, my body trembling as the climax rolled over me like a storm.
-My heart pounded, breath ragged, entirely spent, yet craving more.
+My heart pounded, my breath ragged, entirely spent, yet craving more.

 Just as I leaned back, catching my breath, I noticed a movement at the edge of the bathroom mirror—someone was in my room.